 The Preservation of Conservation

-VP of Guest and IT Services Samuel Tawiah recently sat down with Cloud for Good to discuss how the renowned aquarium has adjusted to their new reality and how the solutions provided through Salesforce have assisted with that adjustment.
+VP of Guest and IT Services Samuel Tawiah recently sat down with Cloud for Good to discuss how the renowned aquarium has adjusted to its new reality and how the solutions provided through Salesforce have assisted with that adjustment.
 “The National Aquarium is always one of the first things that come to mind when people visit Baltimore.
 We’re almost like an anchor location for the entire Inner Harbor,” said Tawiah when asked about the National Aquarium’s identity as a cultural staple within the city of Baltimore.
-The importance of the National Aquarium to the local economy is significant, hosting over 51 million guests since their opening in 1981 and consistently ranking as one of the nation’s top aquariums.
+The importance of the National Aquarium to the local economy is significant, hosting over 51 million guests since its opening in 1981 and consistently ranking as one of the nation’s top aquariums.

 Featuring state-of-the-art exhibits and facilities for animal rescue and veterinarian services, 20,000+ marine animals call the award-winning aquarium home, all requiring complex, dedicated systems to keep them happy and healthy.
 While their doors are temporarily closed to the public, the National Aquarium is maintaining business as usual, or as close to it as possible, through a combination of virtual and traditional work.

 Thanks to Salesforce, all employees within the Marketing, Human Resources, Philanthropy, Accounting, Exhibit & Design, and IT teams are able to work from home through an intranet developed specifically for the aquarium powered by Salesforce.
 Dubbed “AquaNet,” this single sign-on system connects all employees to an exclusive portal, accessible from any internet-enabled device, providing all the same applications and tech services normally available from their traditional physical workplace.